-The product is unable to function in a production environment—system is completely down—and all business processes cannot continue.
-For SaaS it means the inability to access the SaaS or hosted environment.
-You experience a complete loss of service and impacts all users.
+The product is unable to function in a production environment—the system is completely down—and all business processes cannot continue.
+For SaaS, it means the inability to access the SaaS or hosted environment.
+You experience a complete loss of service and impact all users.
 Reasonable efforts will be made to respond to Priority 1 cases within one hour.
 Note: return to service model only (Epicor is unable to perform development and/or bug-fix related services outside of standard business hours).

 - Priority 2 Cases